-Ear Lobe Repair New Jersey
+Ear Lobe Repair Conveniently located to serve New Jersey and Howell

 Split ear lobes and partially torn ear lobes can be very bothersome but are fairly simple to repair.
 Split ear lobes often occur from trauma when an earring gets caught on a piece of clothing or accidentally pulled by someone (be careful with large earrings around toddlers).
 Partially torn earlobes can also occur from trauma, but many times are the result of heavy earrings worn for many years.
 In other cases, a large opening may have previously been created on purpose.
 This can also be used to rejuvenate an ear lobe that has elongated and thinned out with age.
 It can also be combined with filler to create a more youthful and plumb ear lobe.